7 Ways to Build a More Trustworthy Website

 Here’s an example from a website we made for Emily Rubenstein Law, which continuously scrolls through numerous logos where her firm has been featured:

 Here’s an example from a website we made for Hoopla!
-For Business (new website launching soon!), which also continuously scrolls through various logos where they’ve been featured:
+For Business, which also continuously scrolls through various logos where they’ve been featured:

 3. Add logos of clients you’ve worked with.